 On more than one occasion I have slipped some extra veggies into his food without him noticing, grated carrot into the Bolognese or added leek to the mash potato but it’s not always that easy.

-When I heard about the secret sausages – vegatables in disguise, my first thought as a mother was what a brilliant idea!
+When I heard about the secret sausages – vegetables in disguise, my first thought as a mother was what a brilliant idea!
 My second thought was where do I get these?
-When I looked into this product a bit more I was surprised to see the reaction they had received from the Dragons over at Dragon den and knew I just had to try them for myself so I pinged over an email and within days I had some for review.
+When I looked into this product a bit more I was surprised to see the reaction they had received from the Dragons over at Dragon Den and knew I just had to try them for myself.

 When I showed the sausages to my boys the youngest loved the packaging and found the disguises very funny.
 When I unwrapped the packaging to discover an activity for kids he was delighted and it kept him quiet and content whilst I got on with the cooking.

-When I first took the sausages out of the packet to cook them I did notice that they do look a little different form “normal” sausages but that is usually the case with meat free food.
+When I first took the sausages out of the packet to cook them I did notice that they do look a little different from meat sausages but that is usually the case with meat free/alternative foods.

 They were easy to cook and smelled delicious.

 If you are a fan of vegetables then I would highly recommend them as they taste great and are a lot healthier than meat based sausages.
-However, if you are buying for little people then be prepared for some strange reactions to the skins and may be even opt for a different brand for them.
+However, if you are buying them for children then be prepared for some strange reactions to the skins and may be even opt for a different brand for them.